philippejer/eclipse.jdt.extensions/README.md

 org.eclipse.jdt.core.compiler.extensions.publicByDefault=enabled
 ```

-Not for everyone obviously but nice when you just want to write code for a personal/prototype project and worry about
+Not for everyone obviously but often on personal project you just want to write code and worry about encapsulation later.
-encapsulation later (or never).

 ```java
 class Hello {